Cool Down in the Summer with these Quick Tips

 blog post the energetics of summer jennifer raye

-In Chinese Medicine, every season is related to an element and an organ system.
+In Chinese Medicine, each season is associated with an element and an organ system.
 Read on to learn a few tips about the summer or check out the summer seasonal cycles video.

 Heart, Small Intestine, Pericardium, San Jiao:

-In Chinese Medicine, the main function of the heart is to pump blood throughout the body and is related to mental activity, emotional well-being, and consciousness.
-If the fire element is out of balance there may be a scattered mind, depression, anxiety, insomnia, poor circulation, excess or no laughter, sweating issues, speech problems, palpitations or heartburn.
+In Chinese Medicine, the primary function of the heart is to pump blood throughout the body and is related to mental activity, emotional well-being, and consciousness.
+If the fire element is out of balance, there may be a scattered mind, depression, anxiety, insomnia, poor circulation, excess or no laughter, sweating issues, speech problems, palpitations or heartburn.

 The fire element inspires us to:

 The fire element and its related organ systems are related to awareness, inspiration, insight, and relationship issues.
-Use this time of year as an opportunity to connect with others while maintaining healthy boundaries in relationship.
+Use this time of year to connect with others while maintaining healthy boundaries in relationships.

-There is powerful heightened energy available during this season.
-It’s a wonderful time to live in alignment with your true nature, expand your energy, and be creative.
+There is powerful, heightened energy available during this season.
+It’s an excellent time to live in alignment with your true nature, expand your energy, and be creative.
 Summer is a time for expression and play – enjoy!

 Food preparation during fire season:

-Summer offers abundance when it comes to food choices.
-Choose a variety of colors and take joy in preparing meals.
+Summer offers an abundance of food choices.
+Choose a variety of colours and take joy in preparing meals.

 Eating lighter foods and adding more water is appropriate during the summer.
-Over-eating can lead to an especially congested system in the summer months so limit heavy or salty foods like meat, eggs, excess nuts, seeds, and too many grains.
+Overeating can lead to an especially congested system in the summer months, so limit heavy or salty foods like meat, eggs, excess nuts and seeds, and too many grains.

 You can also add more dispersing foods such as red and green peppers, cayenne, black pepper, fresh ginger, and horseradish.
-These foods help to cool you down even though they’re actually considered “hot” if used in moderation.
+These foods help cool you down, even though they’re considered “hot”.

 Most of all, enjoy summer!
 Relish your time in the outdoors and take time to be with family and friends.
 Wishing you summer blessings